sarikasingh30/code_skiller_CB/googleOauth/passport_google_oauth2.0/theory/README.md

     - *passport.serializeUser()* and *passport.deserializeUser()* are used to manage user data in sessions effectively.

 ## Steps for Google OAuth Integration
+We will use Node.js and Google API to enable secure user authentication and data access through Google OAuth.

 ### Step 1 : Setup a basic Node.js App